Morocco wildlife landscape across mountains and national parks

 From Atlantic coast to Sahara desert, from Atlas mountains to Mediterranean shore -- Morocco's diverse geography creates extraordinary wildlife diversity at the crossroads of European, African, and desert ecosystems.

-Where Three Ecosystems Meet
+Where Several Ecosystems Meet

-A Continent of Wildlife in One Country
+A Range of Wildlife in One Country

 Mammals